iwr-wasteless/iwr/README.md

 (this applies to waste over the 5 kg limit). [[1, p.
 16 ](
 http://ec.europa.eu/environment/waste/studies/pdf/financingmuncipalwaste_management.pdf)]
-The study compared to Danish municipalities, Bogense and Oelstykke, with and without the weight-based scheme, respectively, found that Bogense was cheaper, even with a four-person household, but noting that the fee in Oelstykke is above average for Danish municipalities,
+The study compared two Danish municipalities, Bogense and Oelstykke, with and without the weight-based scheme, respectively, found that Bogense was cheaper, even with a four-person household, but noting that the fee in Oelstykke is above average for Danish municipalities,